OmurEKiraz/CSVtoYoutubePlaylist/README.md

 To use this app, you need a client_secrets.json file from Google Cloud Console.
 Follow these steps:

-Go to Google Cloud Console
+Go to Google Cloud Console.
-.

 Create a new project or select an existing one.